montoneguglielmo/drawing-agent-dataset/README.md

 # Drawing Agent Dataset Generator

-This project generates synthetic drawing videos, a MNIST dataset and a dataset of images of curves and streight lines.
+This project generates synthetic drawing videos, a MNIST dataset, a dataset of images of curves and straight lines, and a shape classification dataset.
-It creates a 3 datasets that includes:
+It creates multiple datasets that includes:
 - Perlin noise backgrounds
 - Drawing videos with compass indicators
 - Masked versions of drawing videos (to visualize VJepa masking strategy)
 - MNIST digit samples with backgrounds
 - Comparison samples between videos and MNIST digits (to make sure drawing in videos are close in style to MNIST digits)
 - Curve and straight line image classification dataset
+- Shape classification dataset with random geometric shapes

 ## Prerequisites